 Difficulty Diagnosing Mesothelioma

 On diagnostic imaging scans, mesothelioma looks like other illnesses and more common cancers like pneumonia or lung cancer.
-As a result, an experienced doctor will never diagnose mesothelioma using only an x-ray or CT scan.
-He or she will instead use an imaging test to locate tumors—or build ups of fluid—from which they’ll take a sample, a biopsy.
+As a result, an experienced doctor will usually never diagnose mesothelioma using only an x-ray or CT scan.
+He or she will instead use an imaging test to locate tumors—or build ups of fluid—from which they’ll take a sample.

 Asking for a Second Opinion